74minutos/ejercicios/queries_sql/solutions.md

    project_name as project_name,
    imputation as imputation,
    sum(total_euros) as total_euros from (
-   Select
+   select
       costes_empleados.project_name as project_name,
       costes_empleados.imputation as imputation,
       costes_empleados.euros as total_euros
    from
       costes_empleados
    union all
    select
       acelerador_particulas.project_name as project_name,
       acelerador_particulas.imputation as imputation,
       acelerador_particulas.euros as total_euros
    from
       acelerador_particulas)
 group by project_name, imputation;